 2. List Your Site in Trustworthy Directories

-Online directories, also known as business directories, are a convenient way for businesses to build links and subsequently draw in more organic traffic.
-Directories will typically index businesses by location, niche, or category, and often include reviews for said businesses.
+Online directories, also known as business directories, are convenient for businesses to build links and subsequently draw more organic traffic to their site.
+Directories will typically index enterprises by location, niche, or category, and often include reviews.

 There are three main benefits to using online directories to promote your site and its pages and posts: targeted and relevant reach, trusted links, and cost-effectiveness.

-Listing in a directory is also very cost-effective compared to other link building strategies.
-Many online directories like FourSquare and Google My Business, allow you to submit your business information to their index for free!
+Listing in a directory is also cost-effective compared to other link building strategies.
+Many online directories, such as FourSquare and Google My Business, allow you to submit your business information to their index for free!

-By knowing what backlinks your competitors are getting, you can learn what your site’s pages are missing that could get you more backlinks!
-First, you will want to log into Ahrefs Backlink Checker.
-(They offer a free 7 day trial for 7 dollars.)
-The Backlink Checker can show you the quality of inbound links in-depth, using metrics like Domain Authority, Page Authority, and Spam Score.
+Knowing what backlinks your competitors are getting, you can learn what your site’s pages are missing.
+Opportunities!
+We use Ahrefs.com for this research.
+First, log in to Ahrefs Link Intersect.
+Link Intersect can show you the quality of inbound links in-depth, using metrics like Domain Authority, Page Authority, and Spam Score.

-Enter your competitors URL into the Link Explorer and navigate the Inbound Links tab.
+Then enter your competitors URL into the Moz Site Explorer and navigate into the Inbound Links tab.

-Start by going to Google and typing in your primary focus keyword.
-This allows you to see where you rank and where your competitors are ranking.
+Type your primary focus keyword into Google.
+Where are you ranking vs. your competitors?
 Let me beat you to it: it doesn’t matter (right now) if they’re ranking worse or better than your site.
 Think only of the traffic that they’re getting, that you’re not getting.
 Imagine being able to steal all of that traffic from them – right out from under them!

-You can actually spy on your competitors’ backlinks and use that information to get more backlinks leading to your own site.
-One site administrator actually used this method to get over 20% more backlinks to their site.
+You can spy on your competitors’ backlinks and use the information to get more backlinks leading to your site.
+One site administrator used this method to get over 20% more backlinks to their website.
 Crazy, right?
-That is not only completely possible, it’s very easy!
-If you find yourself needing even more backlinks after you execute your backlink building plan, this is a great step.
-First, you will want to log on to the Moz Link Explorer.
+That is not only entirely possible; it’s a straightforward method!
+If you find yourself needing even more backlinks after executing your backlink building plan, this is a great step.

-Sometimes, other sites will mention your website or business without including a backlink – this is called a mention.
-So how can you make these mentions work for you, and increase traffic to your site?
+Other sites will sometimes mention your website or business without including a backlink – this is called a mention.
+How can you make these mentions work for you, and increase traffic to your site?
 Some key benefits of turning brand mentions into links include:

 - Increased authority and search rankings